akeDataAnalyst/inventory-optimization-engine/README.md

 ## **Strategic Procurement Optimization for Engineering Equipment**

 ## Project Overview
-This project is an end-to-end data solution designed to modernize the Supply and Logistics operations at an engineering firm like Davis & Shirtliff.
+This project is an end-to-end data solution designed to modernize the Supply and Logistics operations at an engineering firm.
 It transforms raw warehouse logs into an interactive Procurement Decision Support System, focusing on managing long-lead-time international imports (Japan, Europe, Australia).

 ## The Problem: Import Lead-Time Risk